Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Deployment/0-Prerequisites.md

 The sub-bullet points are the description of what configurations are read by the permissions.

 !!! info "Permissions Usage"
-    Moot License Analytics will never change your service configuration in any way during an audit.
+    SHI License Analytics will never change your service configuration in any way during an audit.
 All permissions are used only for data retrieval and are the set of least privilege possible for the data that is being gathered.

 - [X] Global Reader
     - [Defender for Endpoint](../Plugins/DefenderEndpoint.md)